 State withholding tax, shown on the earnings statement as "OK Withholding" is based on tax withholding tables issued by Oklahoma Tax Commission and are also reported on the form W-2.

 FICA tax (also called Social Security and Medicare Tax) shown in your earnings statement as "Fed OASDI/EE" and "Fed MED/EE" respectively.
 The combined rate deducted from employee's pay is 7.65 percent.
 Among other things, FICA, Federal Insurance Contributions Act, provides for a federal system of old-age insurance.

 For FICA tax to be exempt under the foreign national rules, you must be a nonresident alien in F-1 or J-1 status.
 To be exempt under the Student FICA rule, you need to carry sufficient credit hours per semester and maintain F-1 or J-1 student status.
-This is the general rule only.
+This is the general rule.
 For foreign nationals with prior stays in the U.S. the rules may change.
 Contact Foreign National Tax staff with questions on your individual status.

 The form W-4 is the tax form used by employees to direct the amount of federal and state taxes withheld from your pay.
 However, for foreign nationals in nonresident alien tax status there are additional instructions by the IRS on how to complete this form.
 Foreign nationals in resident alien tax status complete the form following the instructions on the form.
 The amount of federal and state income tax withheld from your pay depends on your tax status and any applicable income tax treaty .